‘It Sounded Like an Explosion': Studio City Neighborhood Flooded by Mud, Debris

 One resident said his family was rattled by loud noises coming from his backyard.

-“It sounded like the earth was shaking, “described the man who only wanted to be known as “Serge.”
+“It sounded like the earth was shaking," said a resident who asked to be identified as Serge.
 “It sounded like an explosion.
 It sounded like the entire mountain was coming down.”

 The resident said when he turned on the light in his backyard, he saw steel drums, branches, and other trash while muddy water was gushing down from the hill.